 Harmonic music mixing is just one track following another based on their key (and intensity).
 The transition between two songs when they're both in the same key sounds more natural than if their keys were wildly differing - all fairly obvious once you think of it.
 Similarly if the intensity of the songs are similar they'll flow together easier.
 Many good club DJs have used harmonics for years, but harmonic radio isn't something that features much in the broadcast industry.

-Unfortunately it's not always as lovely as I'd like.
+Unfortunately it's not always as lovely as we'd like.
 The library - big as it is - isn't yet large enough to get overly prescriptive with the rules.
 For example, tracks with an abrupt end should ideally be followed by one with an abrupt start - but that level of restriction, along with the key and intensity rules - mean the same songs follow each other too often.
-So I'm adding more music, while still trying to keep some sort of quality control.
+So we're adding more music, while still trying to keep some sort of quality control.

-I hope your next transition is a smooth one.
+We hope your next transition is a smooth one.